lorenzotomada/NS_continuation/tutorial.md

   }
 ```
 ## Preconditioners

-To help solving the linear system needed for Newton's method, we need good preconditioners.

 ### The `SIMPLE` preconditioner
-For the unsteady Navier-Stokes equations, a good preconditioner is needed.
+To solve the linear systems arising from Newton's method for the unsteady Navier-Stokes equations, a good preconditioner is needed.

-Here, we consider the e _Semi-Implicit Method for Pressure Linked Equations_ (SIMPLE), which can be seen as associated to a preconditioner.
+Here, we consider the _Semi-Implicit Method for Pressure Linked Equations_ (SIMPLE), which was originally introduced as an iterative method.
+It first solves the momentum equation, then updates the pressure field and the velocity field to conserve the mass by using the continuity equation.
+It turns out that it can be seen as associated to a preconditioner $P_\text{SIMPLE}$.

 The implementation of the `SIMPLE` class in the following is largely based on the one available in [lifex-cfd](https://gitlab.com/lifex/lifex-cfd/-/tree/main/source/helpers), for which we also refer the interested reader for further references (though we also cite the paper by [Deparis et al.](https://www.sciencedirect.com/science/article/abs/pii/S0045793013004179)).

 For completeness, a defintion of the SIMPLE preconditioner is provided.

+---

 Recall that the matrix resulting from a discretization of the Navier-Stokes equations can be expressed as follows:
 ```math
 \mathcal{J} = \begin{bmatrix}